 Creating the Table section:

-- Create a Table control in the window: on the "Creation" pane, in the "Data" group, expand "Table and List Box" and select "Table (Vertical)".
+- Create a Table control in the window: on the "Creation" tab, in the "Data" group, expand "Table and List Box" and select "Table (Vertical)".

-- In the wizard for table creation, specify the following characteristics:
+- In the table creation wizard, specify the following characteristics:

 - Select "Display the data found in a file or in an existing query".

 - Select the base file of the table: RADFileD.

 - Keep the proposed items.
 The search key is IDLinkedRADFileB.

 - Specify the source for the fill operation: "File loaded in memory".